eddyerburgh/notes/docs/operating-systems/linux/interrupts.md

 void work_handler(void *data)
 ```

 A worker thread executes the handler function.
-Although the handler runs in process context, it cannot access user-space memory because there is no associated user-space memory for kernel threads {% cite lkd -l 153 %}.
+Although the handler runs in process context, it cannot access user space memory because there is no associated user space memory for kernel threads {% cite lkd -l 153 %}.

 Work can be scheduled with `schedule_work()`: